 29 Sept 2025

 Advance your knowledge of project management and learn to develop successful business cases, forecasts and stakeholder strategies.
-Presented by Project Management Consultant Sean Whitaker
+Developed by Project Management Consultant Sean Whitaker

 Are you a project manager looking to deepen your understanding of key frameworks or an experienced leader looking for your next professional development?
 Advance your career as a professional project manager through our flexible online learning.